Some thoughts on inclusivity and assessment within the writing community prompted by an AWP panel discussion.

 Ecosystem has become a commonplace, if not throwaway, term.
 Despite the ubiquity of films, fascinating thought about the reality of ecosystems can be found in mainstream films.
 Some of of those ideas beg intriguing, if concerning, implications for the "real" world.

-The opening sequence of "The Night Eats the World" is a rich text for reading far more deeply into scene than most would care.
+Learn how the opening sequence of "The Night Eats the World" is a rich text for reading far more deeply into the scene than most would care.

 Benjamin is a neural-network.
 Benjamin is a screen writer.
 "Sunspring," Benjamin's first screenplay, is a rich, short text worth a moment if humanly possible.